cjmcguire88/config-files/README.md

 <ul>
 <li>/etc/**makepkg.conf**</li> *Compiles packages with -march=native and -O2 flags and uses clang when possible
 <li>/etc/**mkinitcpio.conf** </li> *for minimal initramfs.
 My modules will not be the same as yours.
-See <a href="https://wiki.archlinux.org/index.php/Minimal_initramfs" title="Arch Wiki-Minimal initramfs">Arch Wiki-Minimal initramfs</a>
+See <a href="https://wiki.archlinux.org/index.php/Minimal_initramfs" title="Arch Wiki-Minimal initramfs">Minimal initramfs - ArchWiki</a>
 </ul>